-The Group has one (2020: one) major trade debtor whom is based in Singapore.
-At the end of the reporting period, approximately 98% (2020: 97%) of the Group's trade receivables were due from this major trade debtor.
+The Group has one (2021: one) major trade debtor who is based in Singapore.
+At the end of the reporting period, approximately 97% (2021: 98%) of the Group's trade receivables were due from this major trade debtor.

 In order to mitigate concentrations of risk, the Group's policies and procedures include specific guidelines to focus on monitoring the repayment pattern of its key trade debtor.